fermyon/developer/content/cloud/sqlite-storage.md

 > The NoOps SQL Database must be deleted before another Spin application can use the feature to prevent unintentional data sharing between Spin applications.

+## FAQ

+- **Can I export data from my NoOps SQL Database?**

+- **If I upgrade my Spin application, can I still access the same instance of my NoOps SQL Database?**

+- **If I delete and redeploy my Spin application, can I still access the same instance of my NoOps SQL Database?**

+If I redeploy the "same" app (for some value of "same"), can it get at that database?

+If the answer to 1 and 2 is no, what is the point of the database sitting around taking up my one precious database slot?

 ## Next Steps

 * For support or feature feedback, please join our [Discord channel #noops-sql-db-private-beta](LINK-TBD)